magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40654-->

 *  Magento now translates all translatable strings as expected for the Admin cart page.
-Previously, translation load happened too late and skipped all observers that were subscribed to controller action predispatch.
+Previously, translation load happened too late and skipped all observers that were subscribed to controller action pre-dispatch.
 [GitHub-31849](https://github.com/magento/magento2/issues/31849) ENGCOM-8881

 <!--- MC-39776-->